cgarciae/nnx/README.md

 * **Semantic Partitioning**: NNX enables you mark attributes as members of specific collections such as `params`, `batch_stats`, etc, so that each collection can be processed independently when needed.
 * **Lifted transforms**: NNX provides a set of Module-aware transforms that take care of handling the Module's state and provide APIs to process each collection differently by the underlying JAX transform.

-## Status

-`nnx` is currently a proof of concept, aimed at exploring the design space of a lightweight module system for JAX based on references.
-It is not intended for production use.

 ## Installation

 To get started with `nnx`, first install the package using pip: